oa-333/elog/README.md

 Here is an example for a deferred log target that uses count flush policy and passes logged message to a segmented file log target:

     log_target = async://deferred?flush_policy=count&flush_count=4096 | file://logs/app.log?file_segment_size=4mb

+### Configuring File Log Targets

+Following is the most basic example of configuring a file log target:

+    log_target = file://logs/app.log

+It appends log records to the file found at the relative path "logs/app.log".
+If the file does not exists it will be created.
+If the file already exists, then log records will be appended to it.

+When configuring file log targets there are several factors that should be considered:

+- buffering
+- segmentation
+- rotation
+- locking

+In the following section each shall be examined in detail.

+### Configuring Buffered File Log Targets

+Buffered file writing yields better latency results, and only occasionally, when the buffer gets full, buffer contents are written to file and flushed.
+The following example demonstrates how to add buffering to the previous example:

+    log_target = file://logs/app.log?file_buffer_size=4k

+This will cause the log target to use an internal 4KB buffer for log messages, that will be written in one call to the underlying disk file.
+Pay attention that file flushing is still governed by the configured flush policy.

+### Configuring Segmented File Log Targets

+As log file tend to grow to unmanageable sizes, it makes sense to split large log files into smaller segments.
+For this purpose the segmented log file target exists.
+It allows configuring the size of each segments.
+Following is a typical segmented log file target configuration:

+    log_target = file://logs/app.log?file_segment_size=20MB

+This will cause the log file to be split into segments, each approximately 20 MB in size.
+The first log file segment will have the original log file name, and the rest will be numbered, starting from 1.

+Pay attention, that file buffering can be configured in addition to segmentation, as follows:

+    log_target = file://logs/app.log?file_segment_size=20MB&file_buffer_size=4k

+### Configuring Rotating File Log Targets

+Segmented file log targets do not limit the amount of log segment files.
+This may cause disk space to be used up, or in some other scenarios, result in costly storage usage.
+For this reason the rotating file log target is defined.
+In addition to breaking log files to segment, it limits the number of allowed segments, and when reaching the segment limit, it starts overwriting the first segment.

+In order to configure rotating file log target, the file_segment_count should be added:

+    log_target = file://logs/app.log?file_segment_size=20MB&file_segment_count=10

+The configuration above limits the log file segment count to 10, each having 20 MB of data, totalling in at most 200 MB of log file data.

+### File Log Targets and Locking

+File log targets are thread-safe by nature, since the underlying system API is thread-safe (according to POSIX).
+Therefore no additional lock is required when sending log records to a file log target.

+The same is NOT true when dealing with buffered log target, since the buffering mechanism is not thread safe (although with some effort it could be made lock-free, but the performance gain is marginal).
+For this reason, by default, when buffering is configured, a lock is used.
+If it is known that the context of sending log records to the buffered file log target is thread-safe, then the lock may be omitted, with the following configuration option:

+    log_target = file://logs/app.log?file_buffer_size=4k&file_lock=no

+By specifying file_lock=no, the internal file buffer lock will not be used.

+Segmented and rotating file log targets can use file buffering, and the lock usage is determined automatically, depending on the thread-safety context information (provided by the parent ELogTarget class).
+When the segmented/rotating file log target is called by an asynchronous logging pipeline, then the execution context is thread-safe and therefore no lock is needed.

+Future versions may remove the file_lock option and determine automatically whether there is a need for a lock.

+### Configuring System Log Targets

+ELog provides out of the box the following system log targets:

+- syslog (Unix systems only)
+- Event log (Windows only)
+- Stdout/stderr (with coloring and formatting)

+### Configuring syslog Log target

+The following example demonstrates how to configure syslog log target:

+    log_target = sys://syslog?log_level=FATAL&log_format=${level:6} ${prog} ${pid} [${tid}] <${src}> ${msg}

+The syslog log target uses the 'sys' schema, and supports all common attributes.

+### Configuring Windows Event Log Target

+The following example demonstrates how to configure Windows Event Log target:

+    log_target = sys://eventlog?event_source_name=test_source&event_id=1234

+The schema being used is 'sys', with the following additional mandatory attributes:

+- event_source_name: the event source name that is associated with the event log entries generated by ELog
+- event_id: the event id that is associated with the event log entries generated by ELog

+### Configuring Terminal Log Target

+ELog supports sending log messages to the standard output or error stream of the active terminal window:

+    log_target = sys://stderr?log_level=ERROR&log_format=${time} ${level:6} [${tid:5}] [${tname}] ${src} ${msg}

+In the above configuration, messages with error log level and above will be send to the standard error stream, with the given log format.
+Configuring the standard output stream log target is similar:

+    log_target = sys://stdout?log_format=${time} ${level:6} [${tid:5}] [${tname}] ${src} ${msg}

 ### Configuring Database Log Targets